 Seamless experience for customer registrations:

-Note: If you don't have any external SAML authentication systems for registrants, but still want to streamline the checkout process by allowing users to login, you should use the Arlo Customer Portal.
+If you don't have any external SAML authentication systems for registrants, but still want to streamline the checkout process by allowing users to login, you should use the Arlo Customer Portal

-Having SSO enabled on your checkout allows your registrants to login using the same credentials they may use for other SAML based authentication systems you provide them access to, such as custom login portals or LMS's.
+Having SSO enabled on your checkout and customer portal allows your registrants to login using the same credentials they may use for other SAML based authentication systems you provide them access to, such as custom login portals or LMS's.

 When registrants log in, all of their user data can be automatically populated into your checkout fields, streamlining the registration process and preventing duplicates from being created in your CRM.